 Mariana begins using Manager for her catering business, posting all sales to a generic Sales income account.
 After several months, she realizes she could make better marketing decisions if her sales were broken down into several categories.
 She renames her existing Sales account as Business catering and adds Weddings and Private events to her chart of accounts.
 Mariana then uses Find & recode to transfer wedding and private event sales to their new accounts, leaving her remaining business sales in the original, renamed account.

 Select Find & recode.
-A list of bank account transactions appears:
+A list of receipts and payments appears:

 From the narrowed list, select specific transactions to be recoded: